 Dinetah Rock & Pueblitos

 Explore some of the more than 200 Navajo pueblos built between 1680 and 1775.
-Simon Canyon Ruin is a one-room structure built on top of a 20-foot-high boulder in 1754.
+Simon Canyon Ruin is a one-room structure that was built on top of a 20-foot high boulder in 1754.
 It can be accessed via the Simon Canyon Recreation area 3.4 miles below the Navajo Dam.
 A half-mile hike will bring you to the ruin.
 Learn more at farmingtonnm.org/listings/dinetah-rock-art-pueblitos.

-Originally conceived to be geologist Bruce Black’s office, Kokopelli’s Cave is a spectacularly adventurous bed-and-breakfast venue.
-Hike along a sandstone path to get to your 1,700-foot cave suite equipped with a kitchen, Jacuzzi tub, queen-sized bed and a replica Native American kiva.
-Sunset views of Shiprock, a sacred Navajo mountain, are stunning.
+Originally conceived to be geologist Bruce Black’s office, Kokopelli’s Cave is a spectacularly wonderful bed-and-breakfast venue.
+Hike along a sandstone path to get to your 1,700-square-foot cave suite equipped with a kitchen, Jacuzzi tub, queen-sized bed and a replica Native American kiva.
+Sunset views of Shiprock, a sacred Navajo mountain, are gorgeous.
 Learn more at kokoscave.us.

 For more information: